 Identify the solicitation type

-There are three main types of solicitations a government agency might ask for:
+Just like types of contracts, there are three main types of solicitations a government agency might ask for:

-- Request for Proposal (RFP) – Typically used for larger acquisitions, RFPs allow for agencies and prospective vendors to negotiate the terms of contracts.
+• Request for Proposal (RFP) – Typically used for larger acquisitions, RFPs allow for agencies and prospective vendors to negotiate the terms of contracts.

-- Request for Quotation (RFQ) – A simplified acquisition procedure, RFQs are often used for contracts under $150,000.
+• Request for Quotation (RFQ) – A simplified acquisition procedure, RFQs are often used for contracts under $150,000.

-- Invitation for Bid (IFB) – With IFBs, there is no negotiation between agencies and vendors.
+• Invitation for Bid (IFB) – With IFBs, there is no negotiation between agencies and vendors.

 Follow the formatting instructions for solicitations

 Just as important as the contents for your proposal, government agencies expect vendors to follow specific formatting requirements, including order, structure, and time frame requested.
-The SBA’s Government Contracting 101 workbook can provide you with the guidance needed to get started.

 How to price products and services

 The price you place on your service is key in getting your first federal contract, so you’ll want to be sure to bid competitively.
-For your first contract, it may be prudent to expect a contract where your business may not make a lot of money.
+For your first contract, it may be wise to expect a contract where your business may not make a lot of money.
 However, the experience with the procurement process, plus the networking you’ll build with the agency, will set you up for more federal contracts at higher rates down the line, allowing you to increase your bids over time.

 Starting from the beginning?
 You don’t have to do it alone